Connect to Context Handler with SAML 2.0

 3. Click the arrow down on the Swap certificate button and then in the Contained certificates section click Change container type

-Add OCES certificate
+Add OCES3 certificate

 It is subsequently possible to add a secondary certificate and to swap between the primary and secondary certificates.

-Configuring Context Handler as Identity Provider (IdP)
+Configuring Context Handler as Identity Provider

-1. Select the Parties tab and then the Up-parties
+1. Select the Authentication methods tab

 3. Add the name